 Tell me what you think.
 Connect with me on Facebook, Twitter or Instagram (links match discussion pages for this post) and let me know: Have I got this fiction thing all wrong?
 What’s on your reading list?
 And, what are some of your reading habits?
 Also, if you’d like me to elaborate on any of my reading habits, I’ll be happy to do so.

-If you’re wondering what I’m reading at the moment, chances are I’m working my way through my bucket list challenge: Read 100 Business-Related Books.
+If you’re wondering what I’m reading at the moment, chances are I’m working my way through my bucket list challenge: Read 100 Books Related to My Projects.